Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/README.md

 5. Using the HP Slave Port with AXI CDMA IP
 6. Linux Booting and Debug in the Vitis Software Platform
 7. Creating Custom IP and Device Driver for Linux
-8. Software Profiling Using the Vitis Software Platform

 ## Example Project